yanamal/dog-bed/index.md

 <img src="assets/images/cushions/bottom/PXL_20240209_002134733.jpg" height="180"/>
 <img src="assets/images/cushions/bottom/PXL_20240210_164918665.jpg" height="180"/>

 At some point, when you're satisfied with the amount of stuffing, you should sew the cushion closed.
-I didn't actually do this to any of the cushions until the very end, so I could adjust the stuffing as I tested the bed.
+I didn't actually do this to any of the cushions until the very end, though.
+That way I could adjust the stuffing as I tested the bed throughout the process.

 </details>